edcarp/shell-genomics-eddie/_episodes/01-introduction.md

 {: .bash}

 ~~~
-/home/dcuser
+/home/<username>
 ~~~
 {: .output}

 Let's look at how our file system is organized.

-At the top is our `dcuser` directory, which holds all the subdirectories and files.
+At the top is our home directory, which holds all our
+subdirectories and files.

 Inside that directory there is the following: